cultuurnet/apidocs/projects/authentication/docs/client-access-token.md

 #### More info

-publiq currently uses [Keycloak](https://www.keycloak.org/) as the implementation of its authentication and authorization service.
+publiq uses an [OAuth2](https://oauth.net/2/) and [OpenID Connect](https://openid.net/specs/openid-connect-core-1_0.html) compliant identity provider solution.
 For more in-depth information about requesting client access tokens, see the [OAuth 2.0 specification for the client\_credentials flow](https://datatracker.ietf.org/doc/html/rfc6749#section-4.4).

 ## Decoding tokens